Nikita-B05/CSC207-Group230/README.md

 - **Use Cases**:
     - **Change Password**: Users update their password.
     - **Log Out**: Users sign out of their account.
+    - **Changing UI Mode**: Users can select the UI of their program to be in dark mode or light

 - **User Interactions**:
     - Use the “Change Password” button to go to a page for password updates.
     - Use the “Log Out” button to return to the login page.
+    - Use the Dark Mode checkbox to switch dark mode on or off.

 ---